Characterization of continuity of Siciak-Zaharjuta extremal functions on compact Hermitian manifolds: Introduction

 \begin{remark} There are several locally \(L\)-regular compact subsets in \(\mathbb{C}^n\).
 Closed Euclidean balls with finite radii are locally \(L\)-regular by \cite[Example~5.1.1]{Kl91}.
 The image of a locally \(L\)-regular compact subset \(F\) in \(\mathbb{C}^n\) by an invertible affine automorphism \(\Phi\) of \(\mathbb{C}^n\) is also locally \(L\)-regular by the relation

 Accordingly, the real cube \([0,1]^n\) is locally \(L\)-regular by \cite[Corollary~5.4.5]{Kl91}.
 For other examples, see \cite[Example~4.1, Example~4.2]{Ng24}. \end{remark}

+The \(L\)-regularity at a point in a general compact subset in \(\mathbb{C}^n\) does not imply the local \(L\)-regularity at the point.
+However, if the point is a star center of the compact subset, then we prove that both regularities are equivalent at the point.
+In particular, convex \(L\)-regular compact subset in \(\mathbb{C}^n\) is locally \(L\)-regular. \begin{thm} Let \(F\) be a compact subset of \(\mathbb{C}^n\).
+If \(F\) is \(L\)-regular at \(b\in F\) and \(b\) is a star center of \(F\), i.e., \(tF+(1-t)b\subset F\) for each \(t\in[0,1]\), then \(F\) is locally \(L\)-regular at \(b\).
+Consequently, if \(F\) is \(L\)-regular and convex, then \(F\) is locally \(L\)-regular. \end{thm}

-{\em Organization.} In Section~\ref{sec:c}, we give basic properties of extremal functions on a compact Hermitian manifold \(X\) and prove the two main theorems.
+{\em Organization.} In Section~\ref{sec:c}, we give basic properties of extremal functions on a compact Hermitian manifold \(X\) and prove Theorem~\ref{thm:characterization-c}, Theorem~\ref{thm:characterization-c-c} and Theorem~\ref{thm:L-reg at starcenter implies loc L-reg}.
 Section~\ref{sec:appendix} is an appendix including the lemma explaining the relation between extremal functions on \(X\) and locally defined weighted relative extremal functions in \(\mathbb{C}^n\), which is used for the proof of Theorem~\ref{thm:characterization-c-c}.

 {\em Acknowledgement.} I would like to thank my advisor Ngoc Cuong Nguyen with my deep gratitude for helping me write this article.
 This work was supported by the National Research Foundation of Korea (NRF) funded by the Korean government (MSIT) RS-2026-25470686.